DineshKNarayanankutty/MLOps-End-To-End-Pipeline/README.md

 ## 📖 Project Overview

-This project demonstrates how a **machine learning model is built, packaged, and served as a running system**, rather than remaining as a notebook or standalone script.
+This project demonstrates how a **machine learning model is built, packaged, deployed, and operated as a production service**, rather than remaining as a notebook or standalone script.

-Using the **Iris classification problem** as a simple and well‑understood example, the project focuses on the *engineering side* of ML systems:
+The **Iris classification problem** is used as a simple, well-known ML task so that the focus remains on **system architecture, deployment, and operations** instead of model complexity.

+At a high level, this project covers:

 * Training a reproducible ML model
-* Tracking experiments and artifacts using MLflow
+* Tracking experiments and artifacts with MLflow
 * Serving predictions through a REST API
-* Packaging the application with Docker
+* Packaging the application using Docker
+* Storing images in Azure Container Registry (ACR)
-* Deploying the service to Kubernetes (AKS)
+* Deploying the service to Azure Kubernetes Service (AKS)
-* Exposing basic system and application metrics

-The ML problem itself is intentionally simple so that the attention stays on **system design, deployment, and operability**.
+* Observing runtime behavior with Prometheus and Grafana

 ---